 With the support of Ford Motor Company, Warner Bros.
 Studios and Chad McQueen – Drive Toward a Cure will be raffling off the Bullitt 50 Chronograph through the end of January, with all proceeds to benefit the Michael J. Fox Foundation in memory of Robert E. Kiernan Jr., the owner of the famed Bullitt Mustang since 1974 and who was increasingly challenged by Parkinson’s Disease.

-Not only will this signature timepiece capture the 50th anniversary of the film, but the movement itself will include an actual piece of the existing car – with a 1 gram paint fragment from the actual ‘Bullitt’ Mustang inside!
+Not only will this signature timepiece capture the 50th anniversary of the film, but the body will contain an actual piece of the existing car – a 1 gram paint fragment from the genuine ‘Bullitt’ Mustang inside!

 World-renowned professional automotive fine artist Nicolas Hunziker comes by his work honestly: He derives his eye for detail from his great-grandfather and grandfather who were both classically trained painters.
 He incorporates many elements of Art Deco advertising posters into his paintings and he calls his style “Period Correct.”